 Why We Connected To The Grid

 Call me an idealist, but it just seemed so wasteful to produce so much extra electricity in the summer months and let it all go to waste.
-We even with more battery storage, there would still be a lot of summer surplus and donating that all back to the grid just seemed like the right thing to do.
+Even with more battery storage, there would still be a lot of summer surplus and donating that all back to the grid just seemed like the right thing to do.

 We had this vision that we could use net metering and the power grid to bank our summer excess production and use it in the winter months.
 We’d still have a surplus, as our summer surplus far exceeds our winter needs.
 It seemed like a win-win, where we’d be donating our surplus to the power company, and they’d be providing in effect a large battery bank for our winter needs.